-Teachers described above accrue experience for the purpose of increment advances under two (2) separate collective agreement provisions (silos), i.e., within a district, the employee triggers increments under Article C.4 for TTOC experience accrued and may also trigger increments under the applicable previous local agreement increment language for temporary/continuing experience accrued.
+Teachers described above accrue experience for the purpose of increment advances under two (2) separate Collective Agreement provisions (silos), i.e., within a district, the employee triggers increments under Article C.4 for TTOC experience accrued and may also trigger increments under the applicable previous local agreement increment language for temporary/continuing experience accrued.

-In order to allow a TTOC the opportunity to transfer, within a district, their TTOC experience earned under Article C.4 (new provision effective September 19, 2014) towards that of the applicable previous local collective agreement increment language for continuing and/or temporary employees, the parties agree to the following:
+In order to allow a TTOC the opportunity to transfer, within a district, their TTOC experience earned under Article C.4 (new provision effective September 19, 2014) towards that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees, the parties agree to the following:

 - 1. This option can only be exercised where in a single district a temporary/continuing teacher is also currently a TTOC or in the past has been a TTOC in the same district. - 2.
-This agreement only applies to TTOC experienced earned under Article C.4 since September 19, 2014 in that district. - 3.
+This agreement only applies to TTOC experience earned under Article C.4 since September 19, 2014 in that district. - 3.
 This agreement only applies to a transfer within a district.
 This agreement is in no way applicable to a transfer of experience or recognition of experience between districts. - 4.
 The transfer of experience credit can only be transferred one way; from that of TTOC experience earned under Article C.4 to that of the temporary/continuing previous local agreement increment provision, i.e., it cannot be transferred for any reason from that of temporary/continuing to that of a TTOC. - 5.
 Transfers can only be made in whole months. - 6.
 For the purpose of transfer, 17 FTE days of TTOC experience credit will equal/be converted to one month of experience credit. - 7.
 Should the teacher choose the option to transfer, transfers must be for the entire amount of TTOC experience in their Article C.4 bank on the deadline date for notice, i.e., with the exception of any leftover days remaining (1 16 days) after the whole

 - month conversion calculation is made, no partial transfer of TTOC experience are permitted.
 (See example below). - 8.
-Once transferred, the previous local collective agreement increment provisions for temporary/continuing employees (including effective date of increment) will apply to the TTOC experience transferred. - 9.
+Once transferred, the previous local Collective Agreement increment provisions for temporary/continuing employees (including effective date of increment) will apply to the TTOC experience transferred. - 9.
 Transfers can only occur and take effect twice a year (August 31 and December 31). - 10.
 For a transfer to occur effective August 31st, written notice from the employee to transfer must be received by the district no later than June 30th of the preceding school year (see attached form A).
 This transfer would only include the TTOC experience accrued up until June 30th of the preceding school year.
 Once written notice is received from the teacher to transfer the TTOC experience that decision is final and under no circumstances will the experience be transferred back to C.4. - 11.
 For a transfer to occur effective December 31st, written notice from the employee to transfer must be received by the district no later than November 15th of the school year (see attached form B).
 This transfer would only include the TTOC experience accrued up until November 15th of the school year.
 Once written notice is received from the teacher to transfer the TTOC experience that decision is final and under no circumstances will the experience be transferred back to C.4.
 (See attached form B) - 12.
-This agreement takes effect on the signatory date of LOU 16(c) signed below.
-Example: - On June 1, 2015, Teacher A provides written notice to the district that they would like to transfer their Article C.4 TTOC experience that they will have accrued up until June 30, 2015 (in terms of closest equivalent month) to their temporary/continuing previous local agreement increment experience bank. - 2.
-On June 30, 2015, Teacher A has 70 TTOC days of experience accrued under Article C.4. - 3.
-On August 31, 2015, 4 months of experience would be transferred to their experience bank under the applicable previous local collective agreement increment language for continuing and/or temporary employees and 2 days of TTOC experience would remain in their TTOC bank under Article C.4.
-(70 divided by 17 = 4 whole months, with 2 days remaining) - 4.
-Effective August 31, 2015, the previous local collective agreement increment language for temporary/continuing employees would then apply to the 4 months of experience that was transferred.
+This agreement takes effect on the signatory date signed below.